hugyz/Squirrel-Clara-University/README.md

 ## 🎮 Download & Installation

+> 🔒 **Note:** You must be signed into a Santa Clara University (SCU) account to access the download link.

 ➡️ **[Download Game Build (Windows/Mac)](https://drive.google.com/drive/folders/1JYLy-8yQQtKGHU8syXW8pfBpDEwub8Rj?usp=sharing)**
 📦 **Uncompressed File Size:** \~587 MB

+### 🪟 Windows

+* The Windows version is an `.exe` file located in the `Windows x64` folder.
+* Double-click the `Squirrel Clara University 1.0.exe` to launch.

 > ⚠️ Do **not** remove or move any files from the downloaded folder.
 The executable (`Squirrel Clara University 1.0.exe`) depends on all accompanying files to run properly.

+### 🍎 macOS

+* The macOS version is a `.app` file.
+* You can directly click the `.app` to launch the game.

+> ⚠️ If you double-click the app and macOS gives an error saying it cannot open the file because it can't verify the developer, open it in Finder, right-click, then select **Open**. macOS will allow it to launch on the second try.

 ---